Instructor Resources

 By drawing upon current data, media, and case studies, instructors can guide students in analyzing contemporary issues like racial disparities in policing, sentencing, and corrections.
 This framework equips students with a deeper understanding of justice from multiple angles, helping them critically evaluate and challenge unjust practices in the system.
 Instructors can use these resources to foster discussions that promote equity and inclusion, making this textbook an invaluable tool for teaching criminal justice in today’s diverse educational landscape.

-This book includes openly licensed course materials, also known as open course packs, for future educators to review, use, and adapt to their own teaching.
-An open course pack is an aligned and accessible set of openly licensed course materials that fully integrate with the open textbook.
+This book includes openly licensed course materials that fully integrate with the open textbook.
 Anyone can retain, revise, remix, reuse, and redistribute them.
-Best of all, future instructors can build on existing learning pathways that are fully aligned with textbook learning outcomes and content.
+Best of all, future instructors can build on existing learning pathways that are aligned with textbook and chapter learning outcomes.

-Oregon instructors designed each course pack in consultation with an instructional designer and, in most cases, revised each course pack based on feedback from Oregon students and an advisory board of workforce members.
-In each course pack, you will find a complete course map, an instructor guide, and ancillary materials including assignment prompts, rubrics, and suggested activities.
+- Introduction to the American Criminal Justice System Instructor Course Packs: A collection of aligned and accessible course materials shared by pilot instructors teaching at multiple Oregon institutions.
+Instructors designed each course pack with an equity lens in consultation with an instructional designer.
+In most cases, each course pack was revised with feedback from Oregon students and an advisory board of workforce members.
+Each course pack includes a complete course map, an instructor guide, and ancillary materials including weekly assignment prompts, rubrics, and suggested activities.

 Last Update